 COLLECTING ORIGINAL PRINTS

-Original prints are eligible to be purchased using Own Art, an Arts Council supported scheme that allows you to purchase an artwork by spreading the cost interest free over 10 monthly payments.
+We also offer Own Art, an Arts Council-supported scheme that allows you to purchase original prints by spreading the cost interest-free over 10 monthly payments.